cmbhatt1/FinancialDocsClassifier/README.md

 - `gradio` library for building the user interface: `pip install gradio` Please follow the steps in the first cell to install them without errors in colab

+## Note
+This model will take 90 minutes to train and evaluate.
+Please be patient.
+After training and evaluation, we will get a dataframe which shows us the training loss, evaluation loss, accuracy, f1 score, recall and prediction of each epoch.
+Please go through the powerpoint for further understanding.